Editor’s Note: This is an updated and revised edition for 2018.

-While we are getting close to the official start of winter, you still have time to get your place in good order.
+While we are in our early fall season, and we are getting closer to the start of winter, you have time right now to get your place in good order.
 Chances are some of the things on this list are things you already have or that you can order or get in town with ease.

-Preparing your place for the winter doesn’t have to be nerve wracking but there are some steps you should take to make sure things go smoothly.
-A little bit of prevention can result in a lot less problems later on.
+Preparing your place for the winter doesn’t have to be nerve-wracking but there are some steps you should take to make sure things go smoothly.
+A little bit of prevention can result in a lot fewer problems later on.
 Here are some tips for making winter a little easier to transition to.

 - 1 Think about unique needs

 - 2 Check your pipes and check them twice

 - 3 Clean and refurbish heating systems